Chabad: History

 While the movement spawned a number of offshoot groups throughout its history, the Chabad-Lubavitch branch is the only one still active, making it the movement's main surviving line.
-Historian Jonathan Sarna has characterized Chabad as having enjoyed the fastest rate of growth of any Jewish religious movement in the period 1946–2015.
+Historian Jonathan Sarna has characterized Chabad as having enjoyed the fastest rate of growth of any of the Jewish religious movements during 1946–2015.

 In the early 1900s, Chabad-Lubavitch legally incorporated itself under Agudas Chasidei Chabad ("Association of Chabad Hasidim").

 In the 1980s, tensions arose between Chabad and Satmar Chasidim as a result of several assaults on Chabad Hasidim by Satmar Hasidim.
+With regard to these troubles, Rabbi Yehudi Krinsky wrote in a letter to Time magazine that some Satmarer Hasidim were to blame for victimizing the Lubavitchers.

 Oppression and resurgence in Russia

 The Chabad movement was subjected to governmental oppression in Russia.
 The Russian government, first under the Czar, later under the Bolsheviks, imprisoned all but one of the Chabad rebbes.
 The Bolsheviks also imprisoned, exiled and executed a number of Chabad Hasidim.
 During the Second World War, many Chabad Hasidim evacuated to the Uzbek cities of Samarkand and Tashkent where they established small centers of Hasidic life, while at the same time seeking ways to emigrate from Soviet Russia due to the government's suppression of religious life.
 The reach of Chabad in Central Asia also included earlier efforts that took place in the 1920s.
 Following the war, and well after the center of the Chabad movement moved to the United States, the movement remained active in Soviet Russia, aiding the local Jews known as Refuseniks who sought to learn more about Judaism.
 And throughout the Soviet era, the Chabad movement maintained a secret network across the USSR.
 Since the dissolution of the Soviet Union in 1991, state persecution of Chabad ceased.
 The Chief Rabbi of Russia, Berel Lazar, a Chabad emissary, maintains warm relations with Russian President Vladimir Putin.
 Lazar also received the Order of Friendship and Order "For Merit to the Fatherland" medals from him.